 This website uses a fantastic introductory video.
-When you hit its homepage, you will find a crisp video of the brewery.
+When you hit its homepage, you will find a crisp brewery video.
 The video’s style makes it feel like you are entering the place and heading inside the brewhouse.
 And then, it turns into a montage of delicious food and beer before showing the brewery’s signage.
-The video is optimized since it loads amazingly fast and does not slow the site at all.
+The video is optimized since it loads amazingly fast and does not slow the site.

 Another great thing about it is that the video plays smoothly even if you view it on a handheld device.
 This is an excellent feature to include in a website, especially since most people enjoy watching videos overviewing images.